Marlene Tromp

-Marlene Tromp (born 1966) is an American academic administrator who has served as the president of Boise State University since July 1, 2019.
+Marlene Tromp (born 1966) is an American academic administrator who is the 28th President of the University of Vermont.
+She is the former president of Boise State University.

 Early life and education

-Tromp was born and raised in Green River, Wyoming.
+Tromp grew up in Green River, Wyoming.
 A first-generation college student, Tromp initially aspired to become a medical doctor.
 Tromp received a scholarship and worked several part-time jobs to attend Creighton University.
-Discovering a passion for English and poetry, Tromp earned a Bachelor of Arts from Creighton and returned to Wyoming to attend the University of Wyoming, where she earned a Master of Arts in English.
+Tromp earned a Bachelor of Arts from Creighton and returned to Wyoming to attend the University of Wyoming, where she earned a Master of Arts in English.
 Tromp then earned a PhD in English from the University of Florida.

 Career

 Prior to becoming president of Boise State University, Tromp served as provost and executive vice chancellor at University of California, Santa Cruz and dean the Arizona State University New College of Interdisciplinary Arts and Sciences.
 Succeeding Bob Kustra, Tromp became the first female president of Boise State in July 2019.

+In March 2025, Tromp was announced as the incoming 28th president of University of Vermont.
+She succeeds interim president Patricia Prelock in the summer of 2025.